Internationalization strategy According to

-2. Improving internationalisation in research and MA studies
+2. Improving internationalization in research and MA studies

 2.1.
 International cooperation in research

-developing at least one internationally recognised research and development centre in every specialist area (i.e. a centre where the traineeship of foreign lecturers and researchers and doctoral students takes place, and which participates in international collaborative projects);
+• Developing at least one internationally recognized research and development centre in every specialist area (i.e. a centre where the traineeship of foreign lecturers and researchers and doctoral students takes place, and which participates in international collaborative projects);

-- signing international cooperation contracts with research organisations and networks;
+• Signing international cooperation contracts with research organizations and networks;

-enhancing the international visibility of the university by means of organising international scientific events, and developing corresponding competence at the university;
+• Enhancing the international visibility of the university by means of organizing international scientific events, and developing corresponding competence at the university;

 There are two main development directions in this field.
 Firstly, it is necessary to increase the mobility of MA students and introduce the practice of completing a part of their studies at a university abroad.
 Secondly, active measures should be taken to enhance the attractiveness of the university's studies at international level and to open MA study programmes to international MA students.

 2.2.
-The principal targets for internationalising the MA studies are as follows:
+The principal targets for internationalizing the MA studies are as follows:

 3.1.
 Development of the curriculum

-Subjects, modules and curricula taught in foreign languages are the foundation for the internationalisation of studies and for facilitating student exchange at the university.
-Without offering the possibility to study in a foreign language it would be virtually impossible to participate in the common European higher educational area; it would also limit the opportunities for local students to participate in international student-exchange programmes.
+Subjects, modules and curricula taught in foreign languages are the foundation for the internationalization of studies and for facilitating student exchange at the university.
+Without offering the possibility to study in a foreign language it would be virtually impossible to participate in the common European higher educational area, it would also limit the opportunities for local students to participate in international student-exchange programmes.

 3.2.
 International mobility of students

-active measures should be taken to increase the number of the Erasmus scholarships allocated to the university, as the Erasmus-programmes remains the main form of student exchange;
+• Active measures should be taken to increase the number of the Erasmus scholarships allocated to the university, as the Erasmus+ programmes remains the main form of student exchange today;

 3.3.
 Lecturer mobility